Semooretj/SURP/README.md

 ## Jupyter notebooks
 - **compare_plank_rotations**

   This notebook uses functions from *comparison_functions.py* to generate residual, ratio and histogram plots of a rotated map.
-The notebook was written to be run from the dustfizz3d directory.
+The notebook was written to be run from the dustfizz3d directory to access plank data.

   *Note: requires a Dropbox access token to save generated figures.
 Info on how to generate one can be found here: https://help.displayr.com/hc/en-us/articles/360004116315-How-to-Create-an-Access-Token-for-Dropbox*